The right JPX EZ fairway wood could retire your driver.

 That was a quote from Mizuno's engineer, Chris Voshall.
 A new oversized, deeper design promises more distance and both my driver and I was very interested to see if the JPX EZ would deliver.

 As you may know JPX refers to the "Japanese Performance Xtreme" idea behind the range.
 The JPX EZ fairway is certainly Xtremely large.
-Mizuno have increased and stretched the head design and it was evident when I put it behind the ball for the first time.
+Mizuno has increased and stretched the head design and it was evident when I put it behind the ball for the first time.

 The JPX EZ Fairway is more than 10% bigger in volume than its predecessor, the Mizuno JPX 825 fairway wood.
 To get that size, Mizuno stretched the crown back away from the face.
 Whilst the shape looks almost triangular at address, the extra size did give me more confidence before each swing.